What is oral candidiasis?

-- Serious underlying disease, such as cancer, primary immunodeficiency or infection with human immunodeficiency virus
+- Serious underlying diseases, such as cancer, primary immunodeficiency or infection with human immunodeficiency virus

 - Injury to the mouth

-- Nutritional deficiency e.g. iron &/or B-vitamin deficiency
+- Nutritional deficiency, for example, iron or B-vitamin deficiency

-- Inhaled corticosteroids used to treat asthma e.g. beclometasone, budesonide, fluticasone.
-Drink water after inhalation to reduce this complication
+- Inhaled corticosteroids used to treat asthma, such as beclometasone, budesonide, fluticasone.

 Candida may arise suddenly as an acute infection or persist for long periods as a chronic infection.